orel-adivi/CorSys/README.md

 - `accuracy` - the first expression whose distance value, divided by the number of examples, is equal or less than the defined value is returned.
 The `--tactic-parameter` defines the threshold distance, after normalization, for returning an expression, and should be between 0.0 to 1.0.
-- `height` - the best expression, among all possible expressions whose syntax-tree height is up the the defined, is returned.
+- `height` - the best expression, among all possible expressions whose syntax-tree height is up to the defined value, is returned.
 Please note that the height threshold is defined by `--max-height` parameter, and  `--tactic-parameter` is ignored.
-- `top` - the best expressions, among all possible expressions whose syntax-tree height is up the the defined, are returned, one in each line (in descending accuracy).
+- `top` - the best expressions, among all possible expressions whose syntax-tree height is up to the defined value, are returned, one in each line (in descending accuracy).
 The `--tactic-parameter` defines the number of expressions to return.
-- `best_by_height` - the best expressions, among all possible expressions whose syntax-tree height is up the the defined, are returned, one in each line, so each line represent a different syntax-tree height limit.
+- `best_by_height` - the best expressions, among all possible expressions whose syntax-tree height is up to the defined value, are returned, one in each line, so each line represent a different syntax-tree height limit.
 Please note that the maximal syntax-tree height is defined by `--max-height` parameter, and  `--tactic-parameter` is ignored.
 - `penalized_height` - the best expression, among all possible expressions whose syntax-tree height is up the the defined, is returned.
 Each expression is penalized according to its syntax-tree height, so smaller expressions are preferred.
 The `--tactic-parameter` defines the penalty for each addition of one for the syntax-tree height, and should be between 0.0 to 1.0.
-- `interrupt` - the best expression, till finishing searching all possible expressions whose syntax-tree height is up the the defined or till keyboard interrupt `(ctrl + c)`, is returned.
+- `interrupt` - the best expression, until finishing searching all possible expressions whose syntax-tree height is up the the defined or until keyboard interrupt `(ctrl + c)`, is returned.
 The `--tactic-parameter` is ignored.

 ## Benchmarks